-Rhythm is dedicated to understanding rare genetic disorders of obesity caused by an impaired pathway in the brain known as the melanocortin-4 receptor (MC4R) pathway.
+Rhythm is dedicated to understanding hyperphagia and severe obesity caused by impaired signaling in the central pathway of the brain known as the melanocortin-4 receptor (MC4R) pathway.

 “Rhythm’s integrated translational approach is deepening the understanding of how the MC4R pathway contributes to obesity and identifying patient populations who may benefit from targeted pharmacotherapies.”

-Rare genetic disorders of obesity are distinct from general obesity, and are characterized by early-onset, severe obesity and insatiable hunger, known as hyperphagia.
-Specifically, Rhythm’s unique focus is on rare genetic disorders of obesity that are caused by genetic deficiencies within the MC4R pathway.
+Rhythm’s unique focus is on MC4R pathway diseases.
+Diseases of obesity caused by rare MC4R pathway impairments are distinct from general obesity, and are characterized by early-onset, severe obesity and pathological, insatiable hunger, known as hyperphagia.

-Rare genetic disorders of obesity arising due to MC4R pathway dysfunction are characterized by the hallmark characteristics of severe, early-onset obesity and hyperphagia.
+Diseases of obesity due to MC4R pathway dysfunction are characterized by the hallmark characteristics of early-onset, severe obesity and hyperphagia.

-Rare genetic disorders of obesity generally arise due to rare, highly impactful variants in just one gene that result in the loss of function of key energy balance regulating systems.
-The MC4R pathway is one such key system.
-Hyperphagia is characterized by an overwhelming, heightened, and relentless hunger, longer time to reach satiety, shorter duration of satiety, and potentially, extreme food-seeking behaviors.
-Examples of this include waking up at night to find food or eating non-food items.
+Hyperphagia is characterized by an overwhelming, heightened, and all-consuming hunger, longer time to reach satiety, shorter duration of satiety, and potentially, extreme food-seeking behaviors.
+Examples of this include waking up at night to find food.
 Hyperphagia leads to excess energy intake, which contributes to obesity.
-There are currently no approved therapies for the treatment of hyperphagia and obesity associated with rare genetic disorders of obesity.

 The MC4R pathway regulates hunger, caloric intake, and energy expenditure, consequently affecting body weight.

-Rhythm is building the largest database of DNA sequences from individuals living with severe obesity to improve the understanding of MC4R pathway related disorders.
+Rhythm is building the largest database of DNA sequences from individuals living with severe obesity to improve the understanding of MC4R pathway related diseases.

-Rhythm is focused on rare genetic disorders of obesity which may be caused by an impaired MC4R pathway.
+Rhythm is focused on severe obesity and hyperphagia caused by impaired signaling of the MC4R pathway.